Share this post on:

 • On the contrary, Eights often move into action quickly, feeling more accessible than Ones to exercise their power and will without overanalyzing things or entertaining critical thoughts about their intentions or behaviors.

-• Ones usually apologize if they believe they’ve made a mistake (and they value apologies), while Eights are much less likely to feel apologetic for what they do.
+• Ones usually apologize if they believe they’ve made a mistake (and they value apologies), while Eights are much less likely to feel apologetic for their actions.

 • Ones typically observe and obey authority figures, while Eights don’t like to be told what to do and may rebel against authority if they want or need to.